 Raising the fry

 Raising betta fish fry is expensive, time-consuming, and takes up a lot of space.
-Remember that each one of those baby fish will turn into a full-size betta fish with all of the betta personality.
+Remember that each one of those babies will turn into a full-size fish with all of the betta personality.

 After three months, they will need to be housed in their own 0.5-1.0 gallon (1.9-3.8 L) containers.
 At this point, you can begin to look into selling them or giving them to other hobbyists.
-Otherwise, you will need to accommodate for more permanent housing.
+Otherwise, you will need to provide more permanent housing.

 There aren’t many ways that you can successfully keep a male and female betta together in the same tank.
 The only real way to achieve this without ending up with dead fish is by using tank dividers, but even that comes with some controversy.

 If this happens, the female can become egg-bound.
-This means that your female betta has produced eggs and is carrying them around in her abdomen, waiting for a male to fertilize them.
+This means that your female betta has produced eggs and carries them around in her abdomen, waiting for a male to fertilize them.

 As a result, the abdomen can become painfully bloated and swollen; the eggs will either need to be released or absorbed back into the body.

 Hobbyists are split about using tank dividers to remedy egg-bound female bettas.
-One side believes that seeing a male betta will influence her to drop her eggs, others think Epsom salt baths and time can do just the same.
+Some believe that seeing a male betta will influence the female to drop her eggs, while others think Epsom salt baths and time can do just the same.

 In order to help prevent your fish from sensing each other, it might be best to have two completely separated sides of the fish tank, each with its own filtration and heater so that water temperature and flow can be regulated.
-This way, there is even less chance of disease being transmitted as well.
+This way, there is even less chance of disease being transmitted.

 If you’re fortunate enough to notice signs of aggression between your male and female betta before it turns into a bloodbath, then you should separate them immediately.